-We tested the neural network's performance with the aforementioned data via k-fold cross validation with k = 10, and found out that it achieved an average accuracy of 95.5%.
-We also analyzed the contribution of each feature to the classification performance; we randomized the order of a feature of interest across samples in the validation dataset, and then calculated the 10-fold validation performance [26].
-Using Pearson correlation analysis [142], we found that two features were highly correlated: the cumulative moving standard deviation and the cumulative moving mean of page offsets.
+We tested the neural network's performance with the aforementioned data via k-fold cross validation with k=10, and found out that it achieved an average accuracy of 95.5%.
+We also analyzed the contribution of each feature to the classification performance; we randomized the order of a feature of interest across samples in the validation dataset, and then calculated the 10-fold validation performance [28].
+Using Pearson correlation analysis [152], we found that two features were highly correlated: the cumulative moving standard deviation and the cumulative moving mean of page offsets.
 Including both would have over-emphasized their importance in this analysis, so we excluded the cumulative standard deviation of page offsets.
 Cross validation results were 69.6%, 76.4%, 42.6%, and 89.1% for number of transactions, cumulative moving mean of page offsets, mean absolute page offset differences, and current readahead value, respectively.
 This shows that mean absolute page offset differences is the most important feature, because randomizing its order reduced the validation results the most (down to 42.6%)-followed by number of transactions, cumulative moving mean of page offsets, and finally the currently used readahead value.

 After obtaining classification predictions, we set the empirically determined optimal readahead sizes according to the predicted workload type.
+For example, the optimal readahead value for readrandom is 16 and for readseq is 640.
+Experiment details and the optimal readahead values for all the workloads are included in our code base, released via GitHub.
 In Section 5.3.4, we evaluate the readahead neural network not only on workloads we trained on but also on workloads that were not included in the training data and workloads running on different devices (NVMe vs. SATA SSDs).